project8053/localhost.daplie.com-certificates/README.md

-# HTTPS certificates for development
+# HTTPS certificates for localhost development

 HTTPS certs for localhost.daplie.com for use for everyone in testing and development.